 “You’re my radio operator, not my wife,” I replied, wanting to make sure the kid didn’t follow us out of loyalty.
 “You stay put with Pilson and Zippo, and get some waterproof hooches built so we can get out of this shit.”

 Fusner didn’t reply.
-Instead he gripped the wrist of my utility jacket and pulled me toward the airstrip we’d just come down off of.
+Instead, he gripped the wrist of my utility jacket and pulled me toward the airstrip we’d just come down off of.

 “Your flashlight, sir,” he said, letting go after a few yards.

 I dropped my pack and pulled out the little light.
 I had to take the tape from its lens, as the batteries were all but dead.
 I pointed it ahead turned it on, and lit up a cave.
 I marveled, staring.
-For twenty feet, or so, the concrete had been eaten away, forming a perfect cave about six feet in height.
+For twenty feet or so, the concrete had been eaten away, forming a perfect cave about six feet in height.
 The bottom of the man-made cave was rough packed sand.
 The gaping hole looked to me like a five-star hotel room.
-I turned the light off and took it back to my pack.
+I turned the light off and put it back to into my pack.